|All original contents copyright 2018, all rights reserved.

 Along with the development of atheist pride, it is natural that we also develop our own celebrations.
 The

-retain cultural traditions we enjoy but to put them in a strictly secular context.
-Perhaps because of the
+cultural traditions we enjoy but to put them in a strictly secular context.
+Perhaps because of the importance of

-importance of the Winter Solstice, many atheists also note the Summer Solstice.
-On a personal basis, I note
+the Winter Solstice, many atheists also note the Summer Solstice.
+On a personal basis, I note the times and

-the times and locations of the sunrise and sunset on the Winter Solstice, but do little else.
-The Summer
+locations of the sunrise and sunset on the Winter Solstice, but do little else.
+The Summer Solstice is more

-Solstice is more important to me, as it is a great day for camping and celebrating the longest period of daylight
+important to me, as it is a great day for camping and celebrating the longest period of daylight in the year.

 Other celebrations developing a following in the atheist community include: